gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitLab-com-CE-EE-gijsm-gij-self-managed.md

 <br>

-# Integrate GitLab CE/EE with Jira Server
+# Integrate GitLab CE/EE with Jira Data Center/Server

 Introduced in **v2.9.4** of the Git Integration for Jira app, this feature tracks added or deleted repositories from a remote GitLab server (EE/CE) and automatically imports those Git repository references into Jira.